bjgjaefg23k/openkim-pipeline/docs/virtualbox.rst

 from a large variety of sources.
 The main scripts are ``setup`` and ``secure`` which run the development base setup and make the base headless and secure respectively.

+These shell scripts are run through ``/persistent/runsetup`` and ``/persistent/runsecure`` and are run at various times throughout the life of a pipeline box.

+For their details, see the code.
+They are rather simple and short.